 I’ve wanted to try some jam with alternative sweeteners all summer, but I’ve been afraid of ruining all that wonderful fresh fruit if it didn’t turn out well.
 When I came across Stone Fruit Preserves from The Cilantropist, I finally decided to give it a try.
 The recipe already had honey in it so I added demerara sugar instead of white sugar.

 I also cooked it according to other jam recipes I’ve used, boiling it hard for about 15 minutes.
 I canned the majority of it and left about a ¼ cup as refrigerator jam which I used in the cookies.

 For the cookies, I decided to try out some brown rice flour which I have never baked with before.
 I really like the texture it gave to the cookies.
 They have almost a cornmeal-like feel in the mouth.
 I wouldn’t go overboard with it though.
-A little adds nice texture, but too much would make them overly gritty.
+A little adds nice texture, but too much makes them gritty.

 Lemon Rosemary Thumbprints with Peach Jam